alessandro-sassi/Nand2Tetris/README.md

 #### Project 3: Sequential Logic
 Built a Program Counter and RAM units of different size (up to 16K), using Registers designed with primitive DFF gates and the chips constructed in the previous projects
 #### Project 4: Machine Language
+Wrote Assembly Language programs using the Hack Machine Language
+#### Project 5: Computer Architecture
+Completed the construction of the Hack CPU and the Hack hardware platform, leading up to the top-most Computer chip.
+#### Project 6: Assembler
+Wrote an Assembler program in Python that translates programs written in the symbolic Hack assembly language into binary code that can execute on the Hack hardware platform built in the previous projects
+#### Project 7: VM I: Stack Arithmetic
+Built a basic VM translator in Python, focusing on the implementation of the VM language's stack arithmetic and memory accesscommands.
+In Project 8, this basic translator will be extended into a full-scale VM translator.